somtonweke1/TenetDataEngineering/Tenet Data Engineering Take Home/data-technical-assignment/readme.md

 ## Components ##
 ### 1. Router ###

-    Receives events and directs them to the analytics service.
+    - Receives events and directs them to the analytics service.
-    Pre-built in the project template.
+    - Pre-built in the project template.

 ### 2. Event Service ###

-    Determines supported events and stores data in the source database.
+    - Determines supported events and stores data in the source database.
-    Implemented using the EventService class ('eventService.ts').
+    - Implemented using the EventService class [eventService.ts]

 ### 3. Source Database (PostgreSQL) ###

-    Built with Prisma ('schema.prisma').
+    - Built with Prisma [schema.prisma]

 ### 4. ETL ###

-    Extracts, transforms, and loads data from source to destination databases.
+    - Extracts, transforms, and loads data from source to destination databases.
-    Found in etl.ts inside the scripts folder.
+    - Found in [etl.ts] inside the scripts folder.

 ### 5. Destination Database ###

-    Optimized for data analysts to provide insights like conversion, task completion, and credit profiles.
+    - Optimized for data analysts to provide insights like conversion, task completion, and credit profiles.

 ## Event Structure ##